atusy/vimconf-2025-small/index.md

 - Implementation pattern
     - Get node ranges of anscestor nodes by traversing syntax tree from the cursor position
-    - Use two-step selection to avoid ambiguity of overlapping label hints
+    - Use two-step selection to disambiguate overlapping label hints

 ---

 ### Quickly select syntactic regions

 - Insight
+    - **Tree-traversal-based** approach
+        - Not query-based nor parser-based approaches
         - The tree structure is only the interest
-        - No interests in node types or query-captured names
         - Parser-agnostic and query-free

 ---